aspose-slides/Aspose.Slides-Products/slides/en/reporting-services/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
- Aspose.Slides for Reporting Services is the only solution on the market that makes it possible to generate presentations in PowerPoint's native formats from within the Microsoft SQL Server Reporting Services.
+ Aspose.Slides for Reporting Services is the only solution on the market that makes it possible to generate presentations in PowerPoint's native formats from within the Microsoft SQL Server Reporting Services And Power BI Report Server.
 </p>

 <p>